 Magnus Arni Skulason, who campaigned against the bill, called the terms of the loan repayment unacceptable.

-"Of course we feel empathy for those people that lost money," he said Saturday while voting was going on.
+"Of course we feel empathy for those people that lost money," he said.
 "We just want to get a more reasonable agreement," he told CNN.

-It is not clear what happens now that voters have said no to the loan guarantees.
+It is not clear what will happen if voters say no to the loan guarantees.

 The International Monetary Fund loaned Iceland $2.1 billion in November, and said repaying the money to the British and Dutch governments was a requirement of the loan.